 - GINKGO LEAVES :

-of a Maidenhair fern (Adiantum), hence the plant's nickname, the Maidenhair
+the leafshape of a Maidenhair fern (Adiantum), hence the plant's nickname,

 A deep vertical slit in the top center divides the leaf into two lobes mostly on the upper part of long branches.
 The leaf can also have more than two lobes, esp. on the lower part of the tree.
 There is great variation in the degree of lobing on the same tree and this also seems to vary from tree to tree.

 The colour is gray-green to yellow- to darkgreen in summer, turning in yellow and in good years a beautiful golden yellow colour in fall.
 Certain selected cultivars yearly have this golden yellow colour in fall.